kenjitagawa/instagram/README.md

 # Instagram

 This is a clone of Instagram where I utilized a Figma Design in order to get the assets and the measurements.
-This was built using SwiftUI.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+This was built using SwiftUI and allows for the user to scroll through the feed, and scroll through the stories.
+There is no functionality to this app other than the UI (maybe I will do something to it later).

 ## SwiftUI Building Blocks Used